Drag Race Down Under season 4

 The fourth season of Drag Race Down Under premiered on 1 November 2024, through Stan in Australia and on WOW Presents Plus internationally.

 On 11 March 2024, it was officially announced that RuPaul would be stepping down as host, with Michelle Visage taking over as host and Rhys Nicholson remaining on the panel.
 This year, it was announced that the previous winners of Drag Race Down Under, Kita Mean, Spankie Jackzon and Isis Avis Loren would become permanent rotating judges.

 It was also announced that various Down Under alum would appear as guests throughout the season.
-This change also prompted the removal of RuPaul's name from the show's title.

-On 3 October 2024, it was announced that the Cast RuVeal would take place on 10 October 2024.

 Background

 The fourth season of Drag Race Down Under aired in 2024.
 Michelle Visage replaced RuPaul as host.
 Rhys Nicholson remained a permanent judge, and the season featured guest judges and former contestants from the series.
 RuPaul continued to be an executive producer.
 According to Variety, the show's name was changed from "RuPaul's Drag Race Down Under" to "Drag Race Down Under".